OData/odata.net/v7/_posts/core libraries/2015-04-08-02-08-using-model-utilities.md

 }
 {% endhighlight %}

-### Run the Sample
+### Run the sample
 From the **DEBUG** menu, click **Start Without Debugging** to build and run the sample.
 The console window should **not** disappear after program exits.

 ![]({{site.baseurl}}/assets/2015-04-20-debug.png)

-The output of the console window should look like the following:
+The output on the console window should look like the following:

 ![]({{site.baseurl}}/assets/2015-04-20-output.png)